 A gel to halt bleeding

 A gel that instantly stops a wound from bleeding and begins the healing process sounds a little too good to be true.
-Indeed, as Sean Captain noted in his story about just such a gel, it's a concept that has featured in many a sci-fi movie, including "The Hunger Games."
+Indeed, it's a concept that has featured in many a sci-fi movie, including "The Hunger Games."

 Veti-Gel (also sometimes called Medi-Gel) is a synthetic form of the extracellular matrix, or ECM, the substance that forms a kind of scaffolding in the body that holds cells together and also triggers the clotting process if there is an injury.
 In tests on rats, Landolina was able to close up a slice into the liver and a puncture of the carotid artery.